-- A. Rate the storage area for specialized tools in terms of being adequate to support the activities outlined in the program goals and objectives. - B. Rate the storage area for parts and supplies in terms of being adequate to support the activities outlined in the program goals and performance objectives. - C. Rate the storage area for vehicles in terms of being adequate to support the activities outlined in the program goals and performance objectives.

-D. Rate the storage area in terms of being provided for student toolboxes.
-N/A E. Rate the security from pilferage and vandalism of the storage areas.
+- A. Rate the storage area for specialized tools in terms of being adequate to support the activities outlined in the program goals and objectives. - B. Rate the storage area for parts and supplies in terms of being adequate to support the activities outlined in the program goals and performance objectives. - C. Rate the storage area for vehicles in terms of being adequate to support the activities outlined in the program goals and performance objectives. - D. Rate the storage area in terms of being provided for student toolboxes. - E. Rate the security from pilferage and vandalism of the storage areas.

 POSSIBLE DOCUMENTS: A. - E. The evaluation team will conduct a visual inspection.

-9.8 SUPPORT FACILITIES Clean-up areas should be provided for both male and female students and should be conveniinstructional area.
-9.8 ent to the A. Rate the area provided for clean-up after lab/shop activities in terms of being conveniently located.
+9.8 SUPPORT FACILITIES

+Clean-up areas should be provided for both male and female students and should be convenient to the instructional area.

+A. Rate the area provided for clean-up after lab/shop activities in terms of being conveniently located.

 POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection.

-9.9 VENTILATION An exhaust fume removal system should be in place and operational.
-When appropriate, hea cooling systems should be used to provide sufficient comfort for learning.
-9.9 ting and A. Rate the exhaust fume removal system in terms of being in place and operable.
-B. Rate the heating and cooling systems in terms of providing sufficient comfort for learning.
-POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection and verify the function of exhaust fur removal system.
-B. The evaluation team will interview instructors and students. ime 9.10 FIRST AID KIT If allowed by school policy, a first aid kit should be in place and should be maintained and c with local regulations.
-9.10 omply A. If allowed, rate the first aid kit in terms of being equipped with basic, up-to-date first aid supplies.
-If not allowed, mark N/A. N/A POSSIBLE DOCUMENTS: A. Provide copy of the written policy.
-The evaluation team will visual inspection if a first aid kit is allowed. conduct a For items rated above or below a 4 - provide explanation below:
+9.9 VENTILATION

+An exhaust fume removal system should be in place and operational.
+When appropriate, heating and cooling systems should be used to provide sufficient comfort for learning.

+- A. Rate the exhaust fume removal system in terms of being in place and operable. - B. Rate the heating and cooling systems in terms of providing sufficient comfort for learning.

+A. The evaluation team will conduct a visual inspection and verify the function of exhaust fume removal system.

+B. The evaluation team will interview instructors and students.

+9.10 FIRST AID KIT

+If allowed by school policy, a first aid kit should be in place and should be maintained and comply with local regulations.

+A. If allowed, rate the first aid kit in terms of being equipped with basic, up-to-date first aid supplies.
+If not allowed, mark N/A.

+POSSIBLE DOCUMENTS: A. Provide copy of the written policy.
+The evaluation team will conduct a visual inspection if a first aid kit is allowed.

-STANDARD 10 - INSTRUCTIONAL STAFF
+STANDARD 10 - INSTRUCTIONAL STAFF THE INSTRUCTIONAL STAFF MUST HAVE TECHNICAL COMPETENCY AND MEET ALL

-THE INSTRUCTIONAL STAFF MUST HAVE TECHNICAL COMPETENCY AND MEET ALL STATE AND LOCAL REQUIREMENTS FOR CERTIFICATION/CREDENTIALS.
+STATE AND LOCAL REQUIREMENTS FOR CERTIFICATION/CREDENTIALS.

-10.1 TECHNICAL COMPETENCY

-Instructors must hold current ASE certification in each collision repair and refinish areas they teach, and which is being evaluated for program accreditation.
+10.1 TECHNICAL COMPETENCY 10.1 Instructors must hold current ASE certification in each collision repair and refinish areas they teach, and which is being evaluated for program accreditation.
 (GO/NO GO REQUIREMENT)